-The procedure $Specialize{Prop}$ specializes the CLP program $I{sp}$ , obtained after the application of $Specialize{Remove}$ , by propagating the constraints that characterize the initial or the error configuration.
-(In our running example program $I{sp}$ is program P2.)
-Now we describe how the unfolding and generalization steps are performed during $Specialize{Prop}$ .
+The procedure $Specialize{Prop}$ specializes the CLP program I{sp} , obtained after the application of $Specialize{Remove}$, by propagating the constraints that characterize the initial or the error configuration.
+(In our running example program I{sp} is program P2.)
+Now we describe how the unfolding and generalization steps are performed during $Specialize{Prop}$.

-In order to guide the application of the unfolding rule during the application of $Specialize{Prop}$ , we stipulate that every atom with a new predicate introduced during the previous specialization is annotated as not unfoldable.
+In order to guide the application of the unfolding rule during the application of $Specialize{Prop}$, we stipulate that every atom with a new predicate introduced during a previous application of the Specialize procedure is annotated as $not\ unfoldable$.
 Thus, we can unfold a clause with respect to an atom with a new predicate only once at the first step of the Unfolding phase.
 This choice guarantees the termination of the Unfolding phase (notice that new predicates can depend on themselves), and also avoids an undesirable, excessive increase of the number of clauses in the specialized program.
 Obviously, more sophisticated strategies for guiding unfolding could be applied.
 For instance, one may allow unfolding only if it generates at most one clause.
-This unfolding policy, called determinate unfolding in [20], does not increase the number of clauses and is useful in most cases.
-However, as we will show in Section 7, our simple choice is effective in practice.
+This unfolding policy, called $determinate\ unfolding$ in [22], does not increase the number of clauses and is useful in most cases.
+However, as we will show in Section 7, the simple choice we have made is effective in practice.

-The generalization operator adopted during the $Specialize{Remove}$ is not adequate for $Specialize{Prop}$ , as it generalizes every constraint to true, thereby losing all information about the constraints that characterize the initial and the error configurations.
-In order for $Specialize{Prop}$ to be effective, we need to use a generalization operator that retains as much information as possible, while guaranteeing the termination of the specialization.
+The generalization operator adopted during the $Specialize{Remove}$ is not adequate for $Specialize{Prop}$, as it generalizes every constraint to true, thereby losing all information about the constraints that characterize the initial and the error configurations.
+In order for $Specialize{Prop}$ to be effective, we need to use a generalization operator that retains suitable constraints, while guaranteeing the termination of the specialization.

-Now we will consider four generalization operators and in Section 7 we will compare them with respect to their strength and efficacy for the verification of program properties.
-These generalization operators are based on the widening and convex hull operators which have been proposed for the static analysis of programs [8, 11] and also applied to the specialization of constraint logic programs (see, for instance, [19, 37]).
+Now we will consider four generalization operators and in Section 7 we will compare them with respect to their strength for the task of verifying program properties.
+These generalization operators are based on the widening and convex hull operators which have been proposed for the static analysis of programs [7, 10] and also applied to the specialization of constraint logic programs (see, for instance, [21, 39]).
 These generalization operators have been extensively studied in the above cited papers.